microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-list-roleassignments.md

 If successful, this method returns a `200 OK` response code and a collection of [unifiedRoleAssignment](../resources/unifiedroleassignment.md) objects in the response body.

-## Examples
+## Example 1: Request using a filter on role definition Id.

-### Request 1
+### Request

-The following is an example of the request using a filter on role definition Id.
+The following is an example of the request.

 <!-- {
   "blockType": "request",
   "name": "get_roleAssignments"